csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptReference/Tales/CSharpExpressions.md

 [a number of limitations are documented here]: CSharpExpressionLimitations.md
 [a `pipe` expression]: PipeExpressions.md

+## CSharp expressions are included in an add-on package

+Support for `csharp` expressions and all of the other related expressions documented on this page are included in [the ZptSharp.CSharpExpressions NuGet package].
+They are not one of the standard expression types; once the NuGet package is installed to your application they must be activated [by using the `AddZptCSharpExpressions` method].

+[the ZptSharp.CSharpExpressions NuGet package]: ../../NuGetPackages.md#expression-evaluators
+[by using the `AddZptCSharpExpressions` method]: xref:ZptSharp.CSharpHostingBuilderExtensions.AddZptCSharpExpressions(ZptSharp.Hosting.IBuildsHostingEnvironment,System.Action{ZptSharp.Expressions.CSharpExpressions.IConfiguresCSharpExpressionGlobals})

 ## `csharp` expressions

 The TALES `csharp` expression syntax is as follows: